 “Leveling off at 42,000 feet, I had thirty percent of my fuel,” Yeager later wrote, “so I turned on rocket chamber three and immediately reached .96 Mach. . . .
 Suddenly the Mach needle began to fluctuate.
 It went up to .965 Mach—then tipped right off the scale.
 I thought I was seeing things!
 We were flying supersonic!
 And it was as smooth as a baby’s bottom. . . .
 After all the anxiety, breaking the sound barrier turned out to be a perfectly paved speedway.”

-“The fastest man alive,” as Yeager came to be known, passed away less than a year ago at the age of 97.
+“The fastest man alive,” as Yeager came to be known, passed away a few years ago at the age of 97.
 Rest in peace, sir.

 Aarian Marshall, Chuck Yeager’s 1947 Flight Inspired Our Supersonic Ambitions (Wired Mag.; Dec.
 8, 2020)